ssatguru/BabylonJS-EditControl/README.md

 removeRotBounds();
 removeScaleBounds();
 ```
-Note: rotation bounds has not been implemented for now.
+Note: rotation bounds has not been implemented.
+This is on TODO list.
 #### To undo or redo
 ```
 editControl.undo();